 The I-270 Monorail Feasibility Study examines:

 - Assessment of existing monorail services (The Global Scan)

 - Station locations and connectivity

 - Frequency of service

 - Fiscal analysis of funding and financing scenarios

-The I-270 Monorail Feasibility Study is considering alignment options connecting the City of Frederick to the Shady Grove Metro Station.
+The I-270 Monorail Feasibility Study considers alignment options connecting the City of Frederick to the Shady Grove Metro Station.
 Alignment options are focused to utilize, to the greatest extent possible, existing MDOT right-of-way.
-Station options are being considered at six locations: Frederick, Urbana, Clarksburg, Germantown, Metropolitan Gove, and Shady Grove.
-The Feasibility Study Report is scheduled to be complete in the Summer of 2020.
-Findings will be shared with the public and the Board of Public Works and on this web page.
+Station options are considered at six locations: Frederick, Urbana, Clarksburg, Germantown, Metropolitan Gove, and Shady Grove.

 Relationship to MDOT SHA I-270 P3 Study

 As part of the P3 Program, the MDOT State Highway Administration (MDOT SHA) is also undertaking Pre-National Environmental Policy Act (Pre-NEPA) activities to identify potential solutions for congestion relief along I-270 from I-370 to I-70.
 These Pre-NEPA activities include establishing the purpose and need for possible improvements and identifying a preliminary range of alternatives to consider in a subsequent NEPA environmental study.